 Coexistence

-A WG proposing a wireless project shall demonstrate coexistence through the preparation of a Coexistence Assurance (CA) document unless it is not applicable.
+A WG proposing a wireless project shall prepare a Coexistence Assessment (CA) document unless it is not applicable.

 Will the WG create a CA document as part of the WG balloting process as described in Clause 13? (yes/no)